leriksen/chef-jenkins-jnlp/README.md

     * knife bootstrap vagrant@$fq --node-name jenkins-jnlp --sudo --ssh-identity-file ~/.ssh/id_rsa --yes --ssh-verify-host-key never

+## Testing

+Note we exec everything in `chef exec` as we ant to constrain this all to the chef ruby, not the global ruby

+    * chef exec bundle install
+    * chef exec bundle binstubs --all

 ## Cookbooks

 A cookbook is the fundamental unit of configuration and policy distribution.
 A sample cookbook can be found in `cookbooks/starter`.
 After making changes to any cookbook, you must upload it to the Chef Infra Server using knife: